janickbraun/rapidtyper/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please don't hesitate to contact the project maintainers at [rapidtyper@grovider.co](mailto:rapidtyper@grovider.co).
+If you have any questions, suggestions, or feedback, please don't hesitate to contact us at [info@mail.rapidtyper.com](mailto:info@mail.rapidtyper.com).
 We appreciate your interest in RapidTyper and look forward to hearing from you!